cristoper/kivasort.americancynic.net/README.md

 Feel free to use the [project issues tracker](https://github.com/cristoper/kivasort.org/issues) to submit not only bugs and typos, but any suggestions or feature requests.

-If you'd like to contribute to my work

-If you'd like to contribute code or documentation you can either open an issue and attach a patch, or if you use Github:
+If you'd like to contribute code or documentation you can either open an issue and attach a patch, or if you use Github then fork this repository and submit a pull request as usual.

-1. Fork this repository
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request

 For other ways to contribute to this project, see the [support tab of KivaSort.org](http://www.kivasort.org/#support).
 Thank you!